 Routes not in operation:

 Bus Capacity and Physical Distancing

-Effective Monday, May 4, 2020, Transit Windsor has implemented the following measures to ensure physical distancing.
+Effective immediately, Transit Windsor has implemented the following measures to ensure physical distancing.

 If a bus becomes over-crowded, passengers will be asked to get off.
 The bus will not leave the stop until this happens.